Source: Marcel cir.1990

-This oblong-shaped Italian plum, also known as the Empress plum is very high in sugar, and very easy to de-pit.
+This oblong-shaped Italian plum is very high in sugar, and very easy to de-pit.
 Thus making it the only plum of choice to bake with.
-This recipe is very traditional for the German culture, and symbolizes to the German’s what apple pie symbolizes to the American’s.
+Perhaps the history lesson here is that this plum is to the German’s as what the apple is to the American’s.
 Beware though, this cake disappears very quickly!
+See also our Crumble cake.

 Italian Plum Cake